 The commercial real estate industry is also expected to make greater use of artificial intelligence (AI) building systems in the future.
 For example, some companies use AI to predict HVAC demand to lower utility costs.

 How we can help

-Osler’s team of dedicated real estate lawyers and law clerks offer unparalleled knowledge and understanding of the complex needs of the retail, office, industrial, multi-res, hospitality, development and seniors housing sectors of the Canadian market.
+Osler’s team of dedicated real estate lawyers and law clerks offer unparalleled knowledge and understanding of the complex needs of the Canadian market's retail, office, industrial, multi-res, hospitality, development and seniors housing sectors.
 We have the experience and the capability to successfully manage complicated, multi-property deals across Canada with multiple participants and lenders.
 The group has a wide range of domestic and international clients, including REITs, pension funds, manufacturers, retailers, institutional lenders, seniors housing operators, hospitality operators, developers and mortgage lenders.

 We regularly work with teams from other groups in the firm, including capital markets, tax, alternative investment, corporate, construction, environmental, ESG, infrastructure, insolvency, artificial intelligence and litigation, allowing us to spot issues and collaboratively provide practical solutions.
 Osler has represented a diverse set of clients in litigation related to such areas as construction, franchising and real estate leasing.